 First, I think sales is a noble art.
-I am pro-sales, and most of our clients have salesmen, or the owner sells.
+I am pro-sales, and most of our clients either have salesmen, or the owner sells.

 So, that is really the question I am trying to answer here.
-If you are a CEO, and do the selling for your company, is the pain you feel going to be removed by hiring a sales person, or could you do a better job with better marketing?
+If you are a CEO and do the selling for your company, is the pain you feel going to be removed by hiring a sales person, or could you do a better job with better marketing?

-Marketing Will Cost Less Than An Additional Salesman
+Marketing Will Cost Less Than an Additional Salesman

-Marketing Addresses the High Time-Low Return Activities Better
+Marketing Addresses the High-Time, Low-Return Activities Better

 Marketing Brings Branding and Credibility to the Sales Process

-When Is It Time to Hire A Marketing Team?
+When Is It Time to Hire a Marketing Team?

-At some stage, you might feel that the marketing costs are much more than you’d expect.
-And at some point, you might want to bring some of your marketing function in-house.
+At some stage, you might feel that agency marketing costs are much more than what you’re willing to spend.
+And at some point, you might want to spend more to bring some of your marketing function in-house.

 But what about that middle stage?
 That’s where an agency is a great solution for your marketing.